-It’s that time again, where we take a gander at two mortgage products to determine which may better suit certain situations.
+It’s that time again, where we take a look at two mortgage programs to determine which may better suit certain situations.

 While it’s impossible to universally choose one over the other, we can certainly pick out some of the benefits and drawbacks of each.

-The 30-year fixed mortgage is the most common loan program available today.
+The 30-year fixed mortgage is easily the most common and popular loan program available today.
 Why?

-In short, it’s safe and easy to wrap your head around, and thus very popular.
-This explains why it’s heavily advertised and touted by most housing counselors.
+In short, it’s safe and easy to wrap one’s head around, and thus very popular.
+This explains why it’s heavily advertised and touted by most housing counselors and mortgage lenders alike.

-For example, mortgage rates on the 30-year fixed averaged 4.63 percent last week according to Freddie Mac, while the 15-year fixed stood at 3.82 percent.
+For that reason, you’ll find that 30-year mortgage rates cost a bit more.
+In fact, mortgage rates on the 30-year fixed averaged 4.63% last week according to Freddie Mac, while the 15-year fixed stood at 3.82%.

-That’s a difference of 0.81 percent, which is certainly very significant.
+That’s a difference of 0.81%, which is certainly very significant and should not be overlooked.

 But before you get ahead of yourself, know that the lower rate on the 15-year fixed comes with a higher monthly mortgage payment.

-On a $200,000 mortgage, which isn’t all that large, you’d be looking at a difference in monthly mortgage payment of $432.52 because it’s paid off in half the amount of time.
-So the lower interest rate on the 15-year fixed still results in a higher payment.
+On a $200,000 mortgage, which isn’t necessarily that large, the mortgage payment would be $432.52 higher on the 15-year fixed mortgage because it’s paid off in half the amount of time.

-That’s more than $100,000 in interest saved over the duration of the loan if you went with the 15-year fixed.
-That’s pretty substantial.
+That’s more than $100,000 in interest saved over the duration of the loan if you went with the 15-year fixed as opposed to the 30-year.
+Pretty substantial, eh.

-But there’s also a catch with the 15-year fixed option.
+But there’s also a catch with the 15-year fixed mortgage option.

 Most Homeowners Hold Their Mortgage for Just 5-10 Years